 UC Davis Global Learning Outcomes Working Framework

-UC Davis is embarking on an ambitious goal of Global Education for All, aiming to provide 100% of students—undergraduate, graduate and professional—with global learning experiences before graduation, preparing them to succeed in this global job market and interconnected world.
+UC Davis is working towards an ambitious goal of Global Education for All, aiming to provide 100% of students—undergraduate, graduate and professional—with global learning experiences before graduation, preparing them to succeed in this global job market and interconnected world.

 The following working framework (as of June 2019) of UC Davis Global Learning Outcomes, developed by the Global Education for All Steering Committee, describes the broad vision and learning objectives of Global Education for All.